 in 1963, Decca released Giants of Steam by Ron Grainer.
 The casual observer might have thought it sound effects, but Grainer composed a musical score for the TV series, using the BBC Radiophonic Workshop to supply ‘rhythmical motifs’ to underlie his classical style pieces, thus inventing the computer driven beat track years before disco or rap.
 Then the BBC Radiophonic Workshop’s Doctor Who theme, written by Ron Grainer, realized by Delia Derbyshire, first appeared on Decca in 1964.
 The original Doctor Who was reissued on BBC Records in 1973 “in stereo”, and again several times after that.

 Pye Golden Guinea released Top TV Themes in 1963, using themes from BBC programmes mixed with ITV themes.
-Pye was also the label of choice for Jonathan Routh’s Candid Mike, Tony Hancock’s The Blood Donor, Steptoe and Son and Till Death Us Do Part spoken voice EPs.
+Pye was also the label of choice for Jonathan Routh’s Candid Mike, Tony Hancock’s The Blood Donor, Steptoe and Son and Till Death Us Do Part spoken voice EPs and LPs.